Image

 • Missouri’s laws do specifically exclude from suspected child abuse or neglect the scenario where a child doesn’t receive specified medical treatment by reason of the legitimate practice of the religious beliefs of the child’s parent, guardian, or others legally responsible for the child.
 However, this doesn’t preclude a court hearing on whether medical services should be provided to a child whose health requires it.
 It is incumbent on the healthcare provider to petition the court in situations where the life or well-being of the child is in danger to allow the court to act on behalf of the child.

-When you’re facing child abuse or neglect charges in or around Scott County, MO and hire Combs Waterkotte, you’re not just choosing a top-rated child abuse & neglect lawyer in Scott County, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
-In addition to expert criminal defense from our esteemed homicide lawyers, our legal team is available 24/7 and offers expertise in the following areas for Scott County, MO residents:
+If you are facing child abuse or neglect charges in or around Scott County, MO and partner with Combs Waterkotte, you’re not just choosing a leading child abuse & neglect lawyer in Scott County, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
+Along with expert criminal defense from our esteemed homicide attorneys, our legal team is available 24/7 and provides expertise in the following areas for Scott County, MO residents:

 Child Abuse & Neglect Lawyer Scott County, MO | Criminal Defense Attorneys | Scott County, MO Criminal Defense

-What You Can Expect from a Combs Waterkotte Scott County, MO Child Abuse & Neglect Lawyer
+What to Expect from Your Combs Waterkotte Scott County, MO Child Abuse & Neglect Lawyer

 From the moment you first meet with us to the end of your case in Scott County, MO the Combs Waterkotte Scott County, MO child abuse & neglect lawyers will be there to support you at every stage.
 Our attorneys offer: